extremeshok/clamav-unofficial-sigs/README.md

 * Run the script with --install-cron to install the cron file
 * Run the script with --install-logrotate to install the logrotate file

+### First Usage
+* Run the script once as your superuser to set all the permissions and create the relevant directories

 ### Systemd
 * Copy the contents of systemd/ into to /etc/systemd/